tomshaw/electricgrid/README.md

 ## Requirements

-The package is compatible with Laravel 10 and PHP 8.1.
+The package is compatible with Laravel 11+ and PHP 8.2 and 8.3.

 ## Testing